saidamir98/Computer-Science-Foundation-Roadmap/README.md

 - **Projects**:
     - [ ]  **Generate Script from Command History with Progress Echo:**
         1. **Objective:**
-            - Transform the sequence of commands in `history.txt` into a shell script (`script.sh`) with added `echo` statements to display progress.
+            - Transform the sequence of commands in `history.txt`(the result of the previous practice tasks) into a shell script (`script.sh`) with added `echo` statements to display progress.
         2. **Procedure:**
-            - Open the `history.txt` file and carefully review the commands.
+            - Open the `history.txt`(the result of the previous practice tasks) file and carefully review the commands.
             - Create a new file named `script.sh`.
             - Copy and paste the commands from `history.txt` into `script.sh`.
             - Add `echo` statements before each command to provide visual progress indications.